0xmfbk/File_Management_System/README.md

 ---

 ## How It Works
-1. **Base Class**: `Mustafa_Mohammad_FileSystemElement` serves as the base class with common attributes like name, size, and creation date.
+1. **Base Class**: `Mustafa_FileSystemElement` serves as the base class with common attributes like name, size, and creation date.
 2. **File Class**: Represents a file with an additional attribute for the file extension.
 3. **Directory Class**: Represents a directory that can contain files and subdirectories.
 It includes methods to add files and display directory contents.
 4. **Main Function**: Collects user information, creates instances of files and directories, and displays their details.